ken-soares/ken-soares.github.io/README.md

 # My 2022 website

+This is my 2022 website called "cards'n blobs" because, well, it contains cards and blobs...
-this is my website for this year and probably the next few years, I called it "peach" because of the whole color theme going on
+You can also visit my [previous website](https://ken-soares.github.io/misc/peach) called "peach" because of it's color theme.